cjmagee/PublicRustPlugins/README.md

 A SUPER simple plugin, that grabs the combatlog of a player based on steamID.
 Eventually the plugin will change the way combatlog works, by filtering hits on players, animals, building blocks, heli, etc. (Would only display player attacks, the rest are irrelivant 99% of the time)

+## Jake UI Framework

+Oxide's Community UI manager was crappy and cumbersome.
+I made an object orientated version that also made it easy to add callbacks, variable text, etc.

+Each element derives from a base class **UIBaseElement**, which handles the resizing and parent/child relations between elements.

+Then each CUI element has it's own class with editable properties, and a big constructor if you want to declare the UI in one line.

+Buttons are easier to use: just add an action to **UIButton.onClicked** for hooks when a button is clicked.

+To show or hide UI to a player, call UIElement.Show(BasePlayer) or UIElement.Hide(BasePlayer) respectively.
+You can have a panel containing multiple elements inside it, and it will show or hide all child elements as well.

+If you want to update UI with a new value, call UIElement.Refresh(BasePlayer) (use null as the parameter to refresh for all players).
+It will only update for players who currently see the UI, not show it to all players.

+Add a delegate to **EITHER:**

+**UIElement.conditionalShow:** Return true/false to show or hide an element.

+**UIElement.conditionalSize:** Change the size of an element.
+Useful for a bar display.

+**UILabel.variableText:** Change the label's text.

+**UIRawImage.variablePNG:** Change the image.

+Example \#1:

+    //Shows the countdown left when researching, or blank when not researching

+    researchCountdownLabel.variableText = delegate (BasePlayer player)
+    {
+        var data = GetResearchData(player);
+        if (!(data.isResearchingItem && data.usingResearchTable))
+        {
+            return "";
+        }
+        return data.timeLeft.ToString();

+    };

+Example \#2:

+    //Changes the durability icon by changing the height of a green box based on the durability of a weapon

+    itemDurabilityPanel.conditionalSize = delegate (BasePlayer player)
+    {
+        var data = GetResearchData(player);
+        if (data.targetItem == null)
+        {
+            return itemDurabilityPanel.size;
+        }
+        return new Vector2(itemDurabilityPanel.size.x, data.targetItem.conditionNormalized * data.targetItem.maxConditionNormalized * 1f);
+    };

 ## NoDespawning

 Could also be called "PersistantItems".
 A super cool plugin I wrote over a random weekend: it optimizes dropped items on a server, while also allowing them to stay around way longer.